privacy-tech-lab/gpc-privacy-choice/README.md

 Follow the instructions below in order to download and use this browser extension.

 1. Clone the repository: `git clone https://github.com/privacy-tech-lab/gpc-privacy-choice.git`.
-2. Create a firebase cloud firestore project, Follow this link [here](https://firebase.google.com/docs/firestore/quickstart) to get detailed instructions on how to set up a Firebase server for data collection.
+2. Create a Firebase Cloud Firestore project, Follow this link [here](https://firebase.google.com/docs/firestore/quickstart) to get detailed instructions on how to set up a Firebase server for data collection.
 3. In the `src` folder, create `config.js` file, and add in the following code, be sure to update the fields accordingly based on the project you have set up.
 The password can be randomly initialized, and it will be the password required later while using the extension.

 ```